-ATLAS: Setting up a workspace in Canvas that auto-enrolls students
+Setting up an ATLAS Workspace in Canvas that auto-enrolls students

 - Navigate to the Assignments area in your Canvas course and select the +Assignment button to create a new assignment.